larocquedylan/second-brain/Notes/JS-for-React/Closures/ClosureScopeChain.md

 - Local scope

-- Parent scope (block, function, or module), and it's parents scope
+- Parent scope (block, function, or module),

 - all the way to the Global scope